bisdn/bisdn.github.io/tools/debugging.md

 51  1GBASE-CX       Copper          1m            SFP-10G-DAC
 ```

+When trying to configure a feature, please remember to verify if the version you are checking does support the feature.
+Additionally, is a list of feature limitations [here](https://docs.bisdn.de/limitations.html).

 ## Debug files

 ### baseboxd debug files

 baseboxd is packaged with the following configuration file `/etc/default/baseboxd`, visible below.

 ```
 ### Configuration options for baseboxd